turbot/pipes-docs/docs/integrations/aws.md

 Go to the **Advanced** page and click the **Delete Integration** button.
 You will be asked to enter the handle to confirm deletion.
 If you wish to *permanently delete the integration and all of its resources*, click **Delete**.

-## Permissions
-You can create an integration for a tenant or an organization, and where you create the integration affects the scope of the resources it creates; the resulting connections and folders can only be shared within the entity in which it was created.
-When creating the integration, you can set **Permissions** for the connections and folders that it creates:
-  - Tenant-level connections and folders can be shared with any identity or workspace within the tenant.
-  - Org-level connections and folders can be shared with any workspace within the org, but not with other orgs.

-When you grant permissions on a folder, all the connections that are members of that folder inherit the same permissions; granting access to a folder implicitly grants access to its connections.
-Permissions are additive and can only be granted, not denied.
-If you grant permissions to an identity or workspace for a folder you cannot revoke access for these individual connections, only to the folder as a whole.

-You can set permissions for folders and connections from their settings page.
-Navigate to the desired tenant or org and browse the **Connections** to find the resource you wish to manage.
-Click the connection or folder.
-From the **Settings** tab, select **Permissions**.
-Select the desired permissions and click **Save**.

-Note that setting permissions for a connection or folder does not attach its schema to the workspaces, it merely makes it visible to the workspaces so that [it may be attached](/pipes/docs/connections#adding-schemas).